Convex integrals of molecules in Lipschitz-free spaces: Functionals not expressible as convex integrals or series of molecules

 The underlying idea behind \cite[Example 3.2]{ARZ} is that $m$ is normed by a function $f\in\norming{m}$, a variant of Cantor's staircase, that does not attain its Lipschitz constant between any pair of different points.
 By Lemma \ref{lm:norming_phi1}, this forces any optimal representation of $m$ to be supported outside of $\wt{M}$.
 We now extend that example to any metric space containing an isometric copy of a subset of $\RR$ with positive Lebesgue measure.

-\begin{theorem} If $M$ contains an isometric copy of a subset of $\RR$ with positive Lebesgue measure, then there is a nonzero $m\in\lipfree{M}$ with the property that $\supp(\mu)\cap\wt{M}=\varnothing$ for any optimal de Leeuw representation $\mu$ of $m$. \end{theorem}
+\begin{theorem} If $M$ contains an isometric copy of a subset of $\RR$ with positive Lebesgue measure, then there is a non-zero $m\in\lipfree{M}$ with the property that $\supp(\mu)\cap\wt{M}=\varnothing$ for any optimal de Leeuw representation $\mu$ of $m$. \end{theorem}

 Let us remark that the extension of the above statement from a fat Cantor set $C$ to an overspace $M$ is not immediately obvious: it is conceivable that there could exist a functional $m\in\lipfree{C}$ that cannot be expressed as a convex integral of molecules in $C$ but can be expressed as a convex integral of molecules in $M$, making use of the additional points in $M$.